,

 Implementation

 • PE lessons follow the 8Es approach in delivering outstanding quality teaching.
-The idea to Embed learning involves providing opportunities for students to practice and consolidate what they've learned, ensuring that key knowledge is transferred to their long-term memory through methods such as recall, recognition, and relearning.
+The idea of Embed learning involves providing opportunities for students to practice and consolidate what they've learnt, ensuring that key knowledge is transferred to their long-term memory through methods such as recall, recognition, and relearning.
 Students revisit key concepts, skills and rules they have learned in previous PE lessons.
-This can involve brief discussions, quizzes, or interactive activities that reinforce their understanding.
-The next part is explore and it is a part of the warm up, which is specifically linked with each topic in PE.
-After this, in the explain, part, children discuss parts of the topic, aims of the lesson and how to achieve and meet the targets.
-Examples is where we put the ideas discussed into action, and demonstrations are shown.
-Children then expand on the level of difficulty by adding other variables and skills.
+This can involve brief discussions, Q&A, or interactive activities that reinforce their understanding.
+The next part is Explore and it is normally part of the warm up, which is specifically linked with each topic in PE.
+After this, in the Explain part where the teacher discusses the topic being taught, aims of the lesson and how to achieve and meet the targets.
+Examples are where we put the ideas discussed into action, and demonstrations are shown.
+Children then Expand on the level of difficulty by adding other variables and skills.
 Enrich happens when they apply these learnt concepts into small games situations.
-They evaluate when they reflect on the learning, talk to each other and discuss the best strategies.students to revisit key concepts, skills, or rules they have learned in previous PE lessons.
-This can involve brief discussions, quizzes, or interactive activities that reinforce their understanding.
-Expert: Students who excel in specific athletic skills or understand key concepts are encouraged to showcase their expertise.
+They evaluate when they reflect on the learning, talk to each other and discuss the best strategies.
+In Expert, students who excel in specific athletic skills or understand key concepts are encouraged to showcase their expertise.
 These individuals are provided chances to support their peers in various ways, such as guiding them through physical activities, demonstrating proper techniques, offering constructive feedback, or participating in peer evaluations of performance.
 This collaborative approach not only enhances students' self-esteem and confidence but also reinforces their own comprehension of physical education concepts.
 By actively engaging in peer support, students not only solidify their skills but also contribute to the accelerated progress of their classmates.

 • Children also follow the PRIDE rules in PE and each letter of the PRIDE acronym is linked to the PE environment.
 This builds character, makes children more understanding, improves resilience, tolerance, respect and makes the learning environment more conducive.

 • Nursery follows the new framework, both PE and EYFS lead work together to insure children dedicate time to physical development.
 They have specific time in their timetable dedicated to physical activity exploration both indoor with games and movement.
-Children engage in story yoga in the morning as well as sing and move.
+Children engage in story yoga in the morning as well as dance throughout the day.
 During their free flow time, there are a lot of opportunities for physical development with sports equipment where children can explore the fundamental movement skills such as ball and gymnastic skills: Balance, hand eye coordination, and agility.

 • Throughout the year and more specifically at the end of each term, children will engage in various Level 1 competitions across the different sports depending on what children are learning each term, within the same year group.
 At the end of Autumn 1, KS1 and KS2 children take part in a Football Tournament.
 In Autumn 2, KS2 children aim to produce a Gymnastics routine.
 In the spring term, KS2 children take part in a Net/Wall tournament (Badminton).
 In the Summer term, everyone takes part in Sports Day.

 • Each year group follows a particular rota while in the playground giving children the opportunity to engage in active breaks and to further develop their sporting skills through play activities using a more informal format.
-Children have daily access to and are encouraged to take part in a range of games: Basketball, Football, and Table Tennis.
-There is also a variety of sports equipment in the playground which children have access to furhter develop thei physical skills like rope skipping, balancing boards and bounce hopers.
+Children have daily access to and are encouraged to take part in a range of games: Basketball, Handball, Football, Pickleball and Table Tennis.
+There is also a variety of sports equipment in the playground which children have access to furhter develop thei physical skills like rope skipping, balancing boards, bounce hoppers and Hula Hoops.

-• Furness Primary School has forged valuable partnerships with a local secondary school, university, and the council, creating a dynamic network that extends beyond the PE lesson.
-Through these collaborations, children engage in extra-curricular sports sessions during the day, expertly delivered by external sports coaches.
+• Furness Primary School has forged valuable partnerships with a local secondary schools (Newman and Harris - work experience), University Campus of Football Business (UCFB - work experience), Brent Council (guest speakers and workshops), and Sustrans (research) creating a dynamic network that extends beyond PE lessons.
+Through these collaborations, children engage in extra-curricular sessions during the day linked to their own wellbeing,.
 These partnerships enrich the students' overall sports education by providing specialised coaching and diverse sporting experiences.
 The collaboration with the local secondary school fosters progression in their athletic journey.
 Additionally, the connection with the university enhances the quality and breadth of sports education.
 The involvement of the council underscores a commitment to community engagement and the holistic development of young athletes.
 Together, these partnerships not only contribute to the physical well-being of the students but also cultivate a culture of teamwork, discipline, and passion for sports within the Furness Primary School community.

 • Throughout the year, children take part in reading and writing activities, when they self-assess or compare their performances with previous ones or against that of their peers.
 They also have the chance to improve their reading and writing skills through observations, fact files for different sports, assess the lesson as well as the creation of posters linked to topics such as cycling, the environment, and Sports Day.

 • We promote active travel to and from school.
 One of the ways we do that is to ask children to sign in when they scoot and cycle to school every day.
 The most active child from each class then gets a medal at the end of the school year.
+We also take part in the cycle to school week and Be Bright Be Seen (road Safety) events in September and The Big Walk and Wheel in April.
 Furness Primary school currently holds a gold accreditation as part of the TfL stars programme.

 • Young leaders / Sports Captains help supervise and run some of the activities for younger year groups in the KS1 playground.
 Their level of responsibility improves purpose, satisfaction and they become very engaged members of the school in very positive leading roles.
 As well as supervising activities in the playground, they also run activities with EYFS and KS1 children during the PE lessons.

-• KS2 children swimming once a week from Year 3 to Year 6, this is part of the school’s long-term commitment towards swimming and making Furness stand out from other schools.
-We definitely offer more (4 years of swimming lessons) than the average school (one term in most schools) and we are very proud of that.
+• KS2 children swim once a week from Year 3 to Year 6, this is part of the school’s long-term commitment towards swimming and making Furness stand out from other schools.
+We definitely offer more (4 years of swimming lessons during their school life) than the average school (one term in most schools) and we are very proud of that.
 This high level of provision equips our children with skills for life.

 • There are 4 Football training sessions per week for Year 5 and 6 children.
 These sessions are part of the Level 2 competitions and will spring board the most talented children to an even higher level of achievement in sports.